 After completing the form, we can discuss the home and living option that best meets those needs.
-In addition, there are discussions with individuals seeking SIL, their family members, or caretakers to understand the needs.
+In addition, there are discussions with individuals seeking SIL, their family members, or caretakers to understand their needs.

-In addition, a review of any medical or allied health reports supplied while applying to NDIS is taken into consideration.
+In addition, a review of any medical or allied health reports supplied while applying to SIL NDIS is taken into consideration.